 - All student club events must be approved by Student Services before the reservation is made.

-The Records Office will schedule the following:
+The Records Office will schedule:

 - All classes